 Equipment and Materials: $500

-Equipment such as a rake, digging tools, backpack sprayer, and drying equipment are fixed costs that are a one-time investment and do not increase with acres planted.
+Equipment such as a rake, digging tools, backpack sprayer, and drying equipment are fixed costs as one-time investments and do not increase with acres planted.
 A rototiller is another fixed-cost item ($700 to $1,500), which is optional and not included in this example.
 Materials such as pesticides (e.g., fungicides) may also change the investment because they vary by the amount of land planted and the extent of problems.
 For this example, costs are estimated at $500.